How To Start A Nonprofit In Missouri

 Hold Your Organizational Meeting & Adopt Bylaws

-Missouri requires your nonprofit’s incorporators or board of directors to adopt bylaws, and they should do so at least by your nonprofit’s organizational meeting and before applying for federal tax-exempt status with the IRS.
+Missouri requires your nonprofit’s incorporators or board of directors to adopt bylaws, and they should do so no later than your nonprofit’s organizational meeting.
+You must also adopt bylaws before applying for federal tax-exempt status with the IRS.

 This is where Northwest can help.
 Instead of trying to write your nonprofit’s bylaws from scratch, when you hire Northwest you can use our free template for writing nonprofit bylaws to help you get started.